CSCS

 Shoulders and chest: Seated lean-back

-Sit with the legs straight and arms extended.
+Sit with your legs straight and your arms extended.

-Place the palms on the floor about 12 inches (30 cm) behind the hips.
+Place your palms on the floor about 12 inches (30 cm) behind your hips.

-Point the fingers away from the body (backward).
+Point your fingers away from your body (backward).

 Seated lean-back